wolfspelz/code-talks-25-rolling-upgrade/README.md

 # Orleans Virtual Actor Rolling Upgrade Sample

-Also a good staring point for Orleans
+Also a good starting point for Orleans

 ## Demo